eeemeric/MonkeyBoxGamblingExperiment/README.md

 - Button input (arduino) or keyboard can now be used as user input.

 ### 2025/09/26
 - Added Motion detection, face detection, and still photo capture.
 The system will continuously cycle through motion detection → face detection → trial execution → repeat, capturing pictures during each trial at 5 frames per second.
 Still photos are saved to the same database as the trial_data in table "trial_pictures".
 Trials are only initiated after the installed camera detects motion.
+- Added GamblingExperimentAnalyzer.py.
+The program will import and analyze the SQLite database from the gambling experiment.
+The program automatically opens a file selection dialog when run without arguments.

 ## TODO
 - face detection